lgjlife/Java-Study/spring.md

 Some systems have dual-mode behavior — primary and secondary, or primary and failover.

-Sometimes the secondary or failover is considered a failure state and it is intended only for fallback; in those scenarios it would fit in the same pattern as “Cache via Network” described above.
+Sometimes the secondary or failover is considered a failure state and it is intended only for fallback; in those scenarios it would fit in the same pattern as “Cache via Network" described above.

 However, if flipping to the secondary system is common, such as a normal part of rolling out new code (sometimes this is part of how stateful systems handle code pushes) then every time the secondary system is used the primary will be in a failure state, tripping circuit breakers and firing alerts.

-This is not the desired behavior, if for no other reason than to avoid the “cry wolf” fatigue that will cause alerts to be ignored when a real issue is occurring.
+This is not the desired behavior, if for no other reason than to avoid the “cry wolf" fatigue that will cause alerts to be ignored when a real issue is occurring.

 So in such a case the strategy is instead to treat the switching between primary and secondary as normal, healthy patterns and put a façade in front of them.